marcodev01/parse-client-demo/README.md

 Note: Unfortunately, push notifications are not supported by the Parse Javascript SDK (only by the native Parse IOS, Android, .NET SDKs).
 Therefore, push notifications are not implemented in this demo PWA app.
 However, technically push notifications could be implemented manually: [MDN: How to make PWAs re-engageable using Notifications and Push](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Re-engageable_Notifications_Push)

-## Parse-Client setup
+## Parse-Client settings
+- Set your specfied parse server id `parseAppId` in `src/parseSettings.json`
-- TODO: set server url etc.
+- Set your parse server url `parseServerUrl` in `src/parseServerUrl.json`

 ## Development project setup
 - Preconditions: nodeJS and npm